-Notes: The corresponding RAD contract rents for each Project is indicated on Exhibit A of HUD correspondence, at the end of the award letters.
+Notes: The corresponding RAD contract rents for each Project is indicated on Attachments - HUD Correspondence RAD CHAPS Letters, at the end of the award letters.
 The award of a development contract resulting from a RAD CHAP awarded by HUD is subject to approval of the Board of County Commissioners.
 However, the County reserves the right to proceed with the Project with the Selected Proposer for that group under a mixed-income and mixed-finance approach, or other affordable housing development approach, should RAD approval by the Board or HUD not be granted for the Project.
-PHCD will apply for CHAPs for West Homestead Gardens & Homestead Village, Heritage Village 1, Heritage Village 2, Moody Gardens, Moody Village, and Palm Court & Palm Towers via future applications to HUD.
+PHCD will apply for a CHAP for Palmetto Gardens, Venetian Gardens, and Opa-locka Elderly via future applications to HUD.

-2.14 Budget/Funding
+2.13 Budget/Funding

-It is important to note that County funding sources may be available, only after Selected Proposers have aggressively pursued all other available funding sources.
+It is important to note that County funding sources should not be relied upon and may be available, only after Selected Proposers have aggressively pursued all other available funding sources and only as determined by PHCD.
 The referenced funding from the County will be considered part of the gap financing needed.

-All Proposers' financing plan for each group must be able to be scored based on viability, without the nine percent (9%) tax credits or the County's documentary stamps surtax program funds, as such funds may not be available.
-The County is seeking Proposers to submit Proposals offering a mixed-income, and mixed-finance approach to development, which will also incorporate the HUD RAD program, as required for this solicitation.
+Proposers' financing plans for each group must be able to be scored based on viability, without the nine percent (9%) tax credits or the County's documentary stamps surtax program funds, as such funds may not be available.
+The County is seeking Proposers to submit Proposals offering the HUD RAD program and, as required, a mixed-income and mixed-finance approach to development.
 This approach is authorized by the federal regulations governing the County's housing programs, including public housing.